So you’re considering raising a domestic Muscovy duck? Well, you’re a smart cookie because they make great pets! And you get eggs!

 Muscovies are fair egg layers, and you can expect about 120 white eggs per year.
 It’s important to remember that, unlike chickens, ducks don’t typically lay in a nest box – so you’ll have to provide a nice environment that’ll prompt them to lay eggs.
 A hidden area in a duck house with a bed of straw is usually inviting.

 You’ll also have to provide a good diet so your hens have enough protein and energy to give you eggs.
 Duck treats can be hard to find, but you can use high-quality chicken treats like these.

 At What Age Do Muscovy Ducks Lay Eggs?

 You can expect your Muscovy hens to start laying eggs at about 28 weeks (approximately 6 months).
-This depends on a few factors, including diet, season (ducks don’t really lay eggs in winter), and environment (high stress levels can stop egg production).
-The mating season of the Muscovy can last from August to May.
+This depends on a few factors, including diet, season (ducks don’t really lay eggs in winter), and environment (high-stress levels can stop egg production).

 What Age Do Muscovy Ducks Stop Laying Eggs?

 Most ducks stop laying at about 3 years of age, although that will depend on the individual bird.
 A good diet full of protein will help your Muscovies lay eggs for a long time.

 You can learn about why domestic fowl stop laying eggs here (and what to do about it).

 When sitting on a nest, ducks don’t generally move their eggs.
 If a predator attacks the nest or chases off the hen, the mother will likely move on and lay enough eggs for a different clutch.